Whitman College combines academic excellence, an unpretentious Northwest culture, and an engaging community.

 As they did a century ago, students from across the United States and from many other countries find at Whitman a closely knit community of dedicated teachers and students working together to achieve intellectual vitality, moral awareness, personal confidence, social responsibility, and the flexibility to adapt to a rapidly changing world.

-Whitman’s 13th president, George S. Bridges, says, “We are honored to attract students who represent the Whitman mosaic – down-to-earth, high achievers with diverse interests.
-We are proud of our campus and the diversity and accomplishments of our students, staff, and faculty.”
+The college is honored to attract students who represent the Whitman mosaic – down-to-earth, high achievers with diverse interests.

 In addition to maintaining a faculty of the highest caliber, Whitman College is steadfastly committed to: